You Have Felt This

-Alpha (8-13 Hz) is the relaxed, receptive state.
+Alpha (8-13 Hz) is your relaxed, receptive state.
 The mind loosens its grip.
-Associations form that the analytical mind would have rejected.
+Associations form that your analytical mind would have rejected.
 This is the state of the shower insight, the walk-to-the-mailbox epiphany, the answer that arrives the moment you stop searching for it.

 Delta (0.5-4 Hz) is the stillness state.
 Deep, dreamless sleep.
-The brain's maintenance and restoration cycle.
-Without adequate time in Delta, every other state degrades — attention fractures, emotional regulation weakens, creative capacity diminishes.
+Your brain's maintenance and restoration cycle.
+Without adequate time in Delta, every other state degrades — your attention fractures, emotional regulation weakens, creative capacity diminishes.

 Zeta is the transitional state — the moment of emergence from stillness.
 Something has changed.
 The mind that descends into Delta and emerges through Zeta is not the same mind that entered.
 The processing is complete.
 The integration is ready to surface.